 |The Psychology of Economic Behaviour||1 / 2||I, III||5||500|

 Overview of electives in profile Brain and Cognition

 |Analysis of Own Data||1 / 2||I, II, III, IV||5||500|

 |Master Thesis in Researchmaster Psychology||1 / 2||20||600|

 - Regulations: Enrolling, Course and Examination, Master’s diploma and graduation

 - Post-master vocational training in health care (in Dutch)

 - Archive e-Prospectus

-In two advanced-level courses (20 EC), students acquire in-depth knowledge and understanding of a range of theories, issues and research domains in social and organisational psychology
+In two advanced-level modules (20 EC), students acquire in-depth knowledge and understanding of a range of theories, issues and research domains in Social and Organizational Psychology

 Purchasing study material